 We are committed to integrating educational work into our activities and aim to offer engaging, informative and fun workshops for musicians.
 If you would like to know more, please contact us.

 Working with choirs

-We have recently worked with CAMMAC, the choirs at St Wulfram’s Grantham, Hexham Abbey and York Chapter House Choir.
+We have recently worked with CAMMAC, the choirs at St Wulfram’s Grantham, Bath Abbey, Hexham Abbey and York Chapter House Choir.
 During these sessions we have explored all kinds of repertoire, focusing on key skills such as intonation and balance, and encouraging singing as an expression of a healthy connection with breath and body.

 “Without exception, the choristers enjoyed and gained so much from the sessions, which were pitched perfectly at their level, great fun and entertaining, as well as technically being extremely valuable.
 It has helped us energise the choir for the opportunities that lie ahead, after such a long time of isolation and remotely accessing choir.”Dr Tim Williams, Master of the Music, St Wulfram’s Grantham

 “CAMMAC Music Centre was delighted with the online vocal workshop offered to our participants in the fall of 2020.
 The Gesualdo Six were wonderful: well-prepared, entertaining, showed a high level of musicianship and inspired our participants.
 We would welcome them back anytime!”Guylaine Lemaire, Artistic Director of CAMMAC Music Centre (Canada)